cdpxe/WendzelNNTPd/docs/docs/running.md

 If you want to give all developers access to the group "project-x.news", you also do not have to connect every developer with the project.
-Instead, you just connect the role with the newsgroup, what is one command instead of $n$ commands.
+Instead, you just connect the role with the newsgroup, what is one command instead of *n* commands.
 Of course, this time-saving concept also works if you want to delete a user.

 ## Hardening